Next3K/Sportradar/README.md

 ## Overview

-The implementation provides an interface that allows to:
+The implementation provides methods that allows to:
 1. Start a game
 2. Finish a game
 3. Update score
-4. Get summary of the scores by total score
+4. Get summary of the scores ordered by total score in descending order

-It has been assumed that operation 4. will be the most commonly used since the number of games is usually quite low and number of potential fans demanding a summary of the games is quite unlimited.
-Hence, the implementation prioritizes the efficiency of operation 4.
+Typical Wold Cup hosts around 64 matches which means that number and frequency of operations 1, 2 and 3 is quite limited.
+On the other hand, the number of requests for operation 4 (get summary) can be expected to reach thousands per second because the number of fans/users is quite unlimited.
+Hence, this implementation prioritizes the efficiency of operation 4.

-The beforementioned operations have the following time complexities:
+The beforementioned operations have the following approximate time complexities:

-1. _O(logN)_
+1. Start a game - _O(logN)_
-2. _O(logN)_
+2. Finish a game - _O(logN)_
-3. _O(logN)_
+3. Update score - _O(logN)_
-4. _O(N)_
+4. Get summary - _O(N)_

 ## Installation